aptitudetechnology/PNGX2Bigcapital-Middleware/readme.md

 A robust middleware solution that automatically imports financial documents (invoices and receipts) from Paperless-NGX into Bigcapital, streamlining your bookkeeping workflow.

-## Features

-- **Automated Document Processing**: Monitors Paperless-NGX for new invoices and receipts
-- **Intelligent Data Extraction**: Uses OCR content to extract key financial data
-- **Customer Management**: Automatically creates customers in Bigcapital if they don't exist
-- **Error Handling**: Comprehensive error handling with document tagging for failed processes
-- **Flexible Configuration**: Easy configuration via INI file
-- **Docker Support**: Ready-to-deploy Docker container
-- **Logging**: Detailed logging for monitoring and troubleshooting
-- **Continuous Processing**: Can run as a service or one-time batch process

 ## Prerequisites